 If you are interested in taking part or if you have any queries about the study, please contact the Project Manager email@example.com

 This research is supported by an award from the Health Innovation Challenge Fund (HICF-R9-518), a parallel funding partnership between the Department of Health and the Wellcome Trust.
-The collaborative research project officially started on 1st March 2015 and will end on 1st March 2018.
+The collaborative research project officially started on 1st March 2015 and will end in August 2019.